uxuycom/uxuy-docsite/docs/uxuy-connect/metamaskstandard.md

 ---
-sidebar_label: "Integrated MetaMask Standard (Beta)"
+sidebar_label: "Integrated MetaMask Standard"
 sidebar_position: 3
 ---

-# Integrated MetaMask Standard (Beta)
+# Integrated MetaMask Standard

-MetaMask Standard Wallet Integration (Beta)
+MetaMask Standard Wallet Integration

 We are pleased to announce the integration of MetaMask's standard wallet.
 Connection can now be established with a single line of code.